 Secondarily:

-Ideas can be submitted as of 30 January 2020.
+Ideas can be submitted as of November 29th 2023.
 15 ideas will be selected for the first pitching after pre-evaluation.
-8 of these ideas will make it to the further development phase.
+A maximum of 10 of these ideas will make it to the further development phase.

 In the second phase of the competition, the foundation will support the owners of the selected ideas in developing their ideas and in drafting their business plans.
 During earlier rounds, a budget of 80,000–100,000 euros has been allocated for this purpose, depending on the number of applicants admitted to the final contest and outsourced services.
 In connection with the previous competition, the final contestants were offered sparring while drafting their business plans.